Adonis Santa Maria

 Adonis Santa Maria (born January 20, 1979) is a Filipino former Philippine Basketball Association player.
 He was drafted 13th overall by Shell in 2003.
 He also played for the Sta.
 Lucia Realtors, Welcoat Dragons, and Air21 Express and the Barako Bull Energy Boosters during his PBA stint.

-Player Profile
+Player profile

+Santa Maria played for La Salle in from 1999 to 2002.

-Santa Maria played for coach Leo Austria in the Shell Turbo Chargers.
+In PBA, he played for coach Leo Austria in the Shell Turbo Chargers.
 He played 34 games in the 2007 season for the Welcoat Dragons and averaged 5.1 points per game and 4.9 rebounds per game.
 He was signed by the Air21 Express in 2008 but was later released by the team.
 In the middle of the 2009-10 PBA Philippine Cup, he was signed by the Barako Bull Energy Boosters.